We'll send you updates from the blog and monthly release notes.

-For constructing the model, we use the 3rd Order Markov Chain on this dataset.
-The reasons are quite straightforward:
+To construct the model, we want to use the 3rd Order Markov Chain on this dataset because:

 - The number of parameters required to represent the Markov Chain are manageable

-- A higher-order increase, the parameters required for the representation also increase exponentially.
-Managing them would require significant computational resources.
+- A higher-order chain would increase the parameters required for the representation exponentially, so managing them would require significant computational resources

-- We would want at least half of the clickstreams to consist of as many clicks as the order of the Markov Chain that should be fitted.
-It makes no sense to select a 3rd order Markov Chain if the majority of the clickstream consists of only 2 states – so there is no state 3 steps behind to take into consideration.
+- We want at least half of the clickstreams to consist of as many clicks as the order of the Markov Chain that should be fitted.
+For example, it wouldn’t make sense to select a 3rd order Markov Chain if the majority of the clickstream consists of only 2 states because there would be no state 3 steps to take into consideration.